Social Icons

 Directed by Renny Harlin

-The movie kicks off like the last on Christmas Eve, when terrorist took over the airport to break out their fellow terrorist off a plane with no hitches.
-Unfortunately for the terrorist McClane happened to be at the same airport and his wife was in the air with the planes running out of fuel; McClane has to take out the terrorist and find a way to land the planes.
+The story unfolds on Christmas Eve, just like the first movie.
+This time, terrorists take over the airport, intending to free their ally from a plane without interference.
+Unfortunately for them, McClane is at the same airport, and his wife is in the air aboard one of the planes running out of fuel.
+McClane must eliminate the terrorists and find a way to safely land the planes.

 0 comments: